Cookie preferences

 Why did you create this innovation?

-Many children enter secondary school with a limited vocabulary, which leads to poor outcomes in education and affects their life prospects.
-If students are unable to access the language of their lessons, then they risk falling behind and not achieving their full potential.
-Too many vocabulary programmes focus on teaching lists of words, aiming to improve students' vocabulary one word at a time.
+Many children enter secondary school with a limited vocabulary; if students are unable to access the language of their lessons, they risk falling behind and not achieving their full potential.
+Too many vocabulary programmes focus on teaching lists of words, aiming to improve students' vocabulary one word at a time, rather than giving students the skills they need to work out words independently.

 What does your innovation look like in practice?

-Vocabulous is an innovative online resource to aid targeted and explicit vocabulary teaching in English lessons at transition from primary to secondary school.
-Vocabulous uses Latin and Greek root words to teach word patterns.
+Vocabulous is an innovative online resource to aid targeted and explicit vocabulary teaching in English lessons.
+Vocabulous uses Latin and Greek root words and prefixes to teach word patterns.
 Students then use these patterns to work out the meaning of unknown words which share the same root.
 For example, the root “scrip” meaning “write” can help students understand “inscription”, “manuscript” and “transcription”.

 Alex Quigley notes that “over 90% of the vocabulary of academic texts in school has Latin and Greek origins and therefore teaching etymology has positive implications for cracking the academic code of school".

 Students each have an individual login to the site and complete quizzes to win stars and climb their class’ leader board.
-Teachers can see students' progress over time, export progress data and print off certificates to reward good work.
-There are ten badges to collect, 26 root words to learn and over 1,000 English words to conquer.
+Teachers can see students' progress over time, export progress data and print certificates to reward good work.
+There are badges to collect, more than 40 root words to learn and over 1,000 English words to conquer.

 How has it been spreading?